runanlin/klotski/README.md

-# klotski
+# Klotski

 This is a demo for the archaeology mini-game for Project Haven.

+Source code of this project is modified based on [matvs/klotski's HTML script](https://github.com/matvs/klotski).

-◕ ◞ ◕ This project was made using https://netnet.studio
+◕ ◞ ◕ This project was made using [netnet.studio](https://netnet.studio)